 7. Frozen peas

-This crunchy veggie is a lot more nutritious than the blue cheese dressing and fried wings it usually accompanies.
-According to the USDA’s nutrient database, 1 cup of chopped stalks is only 16 calories and provides you with a decent amount of vitamin A and folate.
+According to the USDA’s nutrient database, 1 cup of chopped celery stalks is only 16 calories and provides you with a decent amount of vitamin A and folate.
 Most notably, though, celery is an excellent source of vitamin K, a key nutrient for bone and blood health.
 If that’s not enough to convince you to chow down, consider the boost it could give your sex life.
 Men’s Health says celery is loaded with pheromones, chemicals that get both you and ladies in the mood.
-The effect is nearly immediate, so munch away.

 One of the biggest bargains in the supermarket, cabbage doesn’t get much attention aside from the occasional slaw.
-Maybe the rock-bottom price has people thinking the nutrition is also on the low side, but that couldn’t be more wrong.
 According to Verywell, 1 cup of chopped, raw cabbage will only cost you 22 calories and you’ll get a good dose of fiber and vitamin C. Cabbage is also a member of the cruciferous vegetable family, which includes kale and cauliflower.
 These veggies all contain substances called glucosinolates.
 According to the National Cancer Institute, they break down into a number of compounds that have been linked to a reduced risk of cancer.

 This water-packed veggie offers more than just a spicy kick for your salad.
 WebMD says a full cup contains 19 calories plus a good amount of vitamin C and fiber.
 Radishes are also filled with phytosterols, a type of compound that can help lower cholesterol, according to Cleveland Clinic.